sl-sh-dev/sl-sh/README.md

 Limitations
 -----------
 1. If a Result return type is needed for simplicity only LispResult is supported.
-2. Does not support variadic args.
+2. TypePath for LispResult must be bare can not be qualified with any type path, i.e. sl_sh::LispResult

 Example
 -------